billyswitzer/dataexpert-v4-capstone-project/README.md

 | dim_daily_stock_price	| 12900	| 0.3	| Daily dimension table containing close price for previous day, previous quarter (average), and previous year (average).
 Grain is ticker.
 Values are for current partition.	|
 | current_day_stock_price	| 12895	| 0.5	| dim_daily_stock_price for current day plus market cap and intraday prices and metrics.
 Grain is ticker.	|

-The reduced cardinality, in particular, facilitates an efficient join between dim_daily_stock_price and dim_ticker_details.
+The reduced cardinality, in particular, facilitates an efficient join between dim_daily_stock_price and dim_ticker_details, and the small footprint of current_day_stock_price facilitates rapid dashbaord updates.
 The aggregated grain along with the distributed capabilities of Spark will enable this model to handle additional markets and asset types in the future.

 ### Table Details

 #### daily_stock_split
-The daily_stock_split is a log of stock splits from the Polygon.io Reference API, and is used to convert data reported in the flat files.
+The daily_stock_split is a log of stock splits from the Polygon.io Reference API, and is used to apply split logic to data reported in the flat files.
 An example, on 6/10/2024, NVIDIA had a 10:1 stock split, with a split_from of 1 and a split_to of 10, meaning each share prior to 6/10 was worth 10 shares after 6/10.
 This table is joined with staging price data prior to merging into daily_stock_price_cumulative.

 | Column		| Type		| Comment			|
 |:-------------	|:---------	|:-----------------	|